Alkemic/yaACL/README.md

 ## Information
 * If flag ``is_superuser`` is ``True``, then always access is granted
 * No-access page template is located in ``yaacl/no_access.html`` file
 * Test in ``has_access`` template tag just check if resource name starts with given name
 * This app uses monkey-patch to inject new field (the acl field) into user and group model
+* **Big fat warning:** while ``./manage.py migrate`` will create many-to-many relations for yaACL, those table are still not registered in any migration, so if you create migration for auth by using ``./manage.py makemigrations`` you will have to fake them by running ``./manage.py migrate --fake auth 0002``

 ## Todo
 * ``.travis.yml``
 * A flag, to indicates a resources that staff members has full access
 * Extend this documentation with information about two monkey-patches I've been using and information about admin